Categories

 Legal Disclaimer: The American Association of Notaries is committed to providing accurate and up-to-date information.
 However, it is important to note that the information provided on this page is for general informational purposes only and should not be relied upon as legal advice.
 We do not claim to be attorneys and do not guarantee the accuracy, completeness, or reliability of the information provided.
 It is your responsibility to know the appropriate notary laws governing your state.
 You should always seek the advice of a licensed attorney for any legal matters.
 In no event shall the American Association of Notaries, its employees, or contractors be liable to you for any claims, penalties, losses, damages, or expenses, howsoever arising, including, and without limitation, direct or indirect loss, or consequential loss, out of or in connection with the use of the information contained on any of the American Association of Notaries website pages.
 Notaries are advised to seek the advice of their state’s notary authorities or attorneys if they have legal questions.

-Oklahoma notary bonds and errors and omissions insurance policies provided by this insurance agency, the American Association of Notaries, Inc., are underwritten by Western Surety Company (established 1900).
-Kal Tabbara is a licensed insurance agent in Oklahoma.
+Notary bonds and errors and omissions insurance policies provided by this insurance agency, American Association of Notaries, Inc., are underwritten by Western Surety Company, Universal Surety of America, or Surety Bonding Company of America, which are subsidiaries of CNA Surety.